 - Association of Student Social Workers

-Cultural immersion trips.
+Cultural immersion programs.
 Many Blugolds seek out opportunities to learn about other cultures.
 Ranging from week- to semester-long, these faculty-led experiences focus on a variety of interesting topics and often lead to life-changing perspectives.
-Recent trips students have participated in include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.
+Recent programs students have participated in include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.

 Real-world experience.
 See what it's like to work in probation offices, public defenders' offices or even the secret service.
 Longstanding partnerships with local organizations provide you with direct paths to more than a dozen internship sites, allowing you to earn up to 6 credits of on-the-job experience.
 Students have held internships at places like the Eau Claire County District Attorney's Office, Eau Claire Police Department, Wisconsin State Patrol, Eau Claire Restorative Justice Center and the United States Secret Service.